tatimun/tatisnote/content/readme.md

 ---

 ## About Me
-I'm a passionate DevOps engineer with experience in cloud computing, automation, and CI/CD.
+Test I'm a passionate DevOps engineer with experience in cloud computing, automation, and CI/CD.
 I thrive on building scalable infrastructure and improving development workflows.
 Open to collaborations and always eager to learn new technologies.

 ## Skills
 - **Cloud Platforms**: AWS (EC2, S3, Lambda), Azure (AKS, ADF, Functions)